zx80/flask-simple-auth/README.md

 itself would not work.
 Add `VERSION` as a string and `VERSION_NUM` as an integer tuple.
 Improve documentation.
+Allow to use Python keywords as HTTP parameters by prepending the parameter with a `_`.

 #### 4.1.0 on 2021-06-12